-The Toronto Research and Action Community Exchange (TRACX) is a new program currently in its 3rd year intended to match University of Toronto students with Toronto-based community organizations to engage in participatory action research for academic credit.
+The Toronto Research and Action Community Exchange (TRACX) was a program that ran from 2015 until 2018 intended to match University of Toronto students with Toronto-based community organizations to engage in participatory action research for academic credit.

-In keeping with OPIRG Toronto’s mandate to direct resources and research towards anti-oppressive, social and environmental justice projects, we hope TRACX will create critical links between the university and Toronto community to make research accountable, non-voyeuristic, and multipurpose in its distribution and use as a shared resource.
+In keeping with OPIRG Toronto’s mandate to direct resources and research towards anti-oppressive, social and environmental justice projects, TRACX worked to create critical links between the university and Toronto community to make research accountable, non-voyeuristic, and multipurpose in its distribution and use as a shared resource.

 Currently, we are in the middle of organizing the second component of our program, which is our annual symposium.
 This year’s symposium is titled “What’s Left?
 Coalition-Building and Countering the Alt-Right”.
 The symposium portion is organized to showcase research with a community organizing focus from students, non-students and community groups.
 We want to problematize and challenge perspectives on research, and build networks between socially-conscious students and grassroots community organizations to develop research proposals led by the community group’s needs and priorities.
 We hope you can join us in helping facilitate this process as we focus on how we resist fascism, in our relationships, in our workplaces, and in the institutions and systems that govern our daily lives.